CapstoneQRScanner/QRCodeAPP/README.md

 We ran into many problems stitching the apis together within our project.
 This app will scan a QR code check if it is malicious via a google search database and warn the user of any malicious intent.

+Source code:

+  source code is within the app folder

 DEPENDENCIES:

 No DATABASES